cesaragostino/doft-study04-periodic-resonance-map/README.md

   --n-rotations 0
 ```

+QC runs automatically at start; to just verify data you can run the same command with `--n-perm 0 --n-rotations 0` to skip heavy nulls and stop if any included material has errors.

 Key flags:
 - `--n-min` controls the robustness filter `n_materials >= N_min` (spec recommends 2–3; the sample data has only 1 per element, so use `--n-min 1` to reproduce the example outputs).
 - `--prime-metric` chooses `mean` or `median` for the prime vector.